Rome: Total War: Barbarian Invasion

 Rome: Total War: Barbarian Invasion is the first expansion pack for the strategy video game Rome: Total War.
 The expansion was released in 2005 in North America and Europe and in 2006 in Japan for Windows.
 Feral Interactive released the iPad version on 28 March 2017, the iPhone version on 9 May 2019, and an Android version of the game on 18 June 2019.
 A remastered version of the game was released as part of Total War: Rome Remastered on 29 April 2021.
 While the main game deals with the rise of the Roman Empire, Barbarian Invasion covers the decline and fall of the Western Roman Empire during the Migration Period.

+A game covering the same time period, Total War: Attila, would later be released in 2015.